Forgotten Christmas Recipes That Will Wow Your Guests

 Imagine a cake that looks like a log, but tastes like a dream.
 A Yule log cake, or bûche de Noël, is a showstopper for your dessert table, traditionally baked in France.

 This sponge cake rolled with the rich chocolate filling will be the ‘bark’ of the dessert town.
 Get creative with frosting techniques to dazzle every guest!
-Try my Yule Log Cake.
+Try my Yule log cake.

 Croquembouche